SuperOfficeDocs/crmscript/docs/api-reference/classes/XMLNode/toString.md

 intellisense: XMLNode.toString
 keywords: toString(Integer)
 so.topic: reference
+so.yml: 1
 ---

 # XMLNode.toString(Integer indent)

-Creates a string containing the XMLNode as a formated as a string.
+Creates a string containing the XMLNode as a formatted string.
 Child nodes are also included.

 ## Parameters

- - indent: the text with a given number of spaces.
+* indent: the text with a given number of spaces.